prafullD74/Shell-scripting/Functions.md

           * Loop condition `i*i <= 5` will be `9 <= 5` next iteration, which is FALSE.
 Loop ends.
       * `if [ "0" -eq 0 ]` is TRUE.
       * `printf "%d " "5"` prints: ` 5  `
+### Types of Functions
+1. The functions that return a value to the caller.
+2. The functions that terminate the shell using the 'exit' keyword.
+3. The functions that alter the value of a variable or variables.
+4. The functions that echo output to the standard output.

 ### [How to create and enter a directory](https://www.digitalocean.com/community/tutorials/bashrc-file-in-linux#practical-bashrc-examples)
 ```bash